JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 ## Discover Kotlin Multiplatform

-You can find case studies of companies who already enjoy the benefits of shared Kotlin code on our [overview page](https://www.jetbrains.com/kotlin-multiplatform/).
+Look at how companies and developers already enjoy the benefits of shared Kotlin code:

+* Our [case studies page](case-studies.topic) lists companies who successfully adopted KMP in their codebase.
-There is also a wealth of smaller sample apps in our [curated sample list](multiplatform-samples.md), as well as in the GitHub [kotlin-multiplatform-sample](https://github.com/topics/kotlin-multiplatform-sample) topic.
+* There is a wealth of sample apps in our [curated sample list](multiplatform-samples.md), as well as in the GitHub [kotlin-multiplatform-sample](https://github.com/topics/kotlin-multiplatform-sample) topic.

-Finally, you can look for multiplatform libraries that may solve your problems on [klibs.io](https://klibs.io/).
+* You can search for specific multiplatform libraries among several thousands already indexed on [klibs.io](https://klibs.io/).

 ## Learning the basics